Chief Sealth, Cleveland, & Rainier Beach High School Students and Families:

 To receive the 13th Year Promise Scholarship, students must complete each of the following requirements by their respective deadlines (listed on the scholarship application and timeline):

-- Apply for admission to South Seattle College
+- Apply for admission to South Seattle College by December 18, 2015.

 - Complete the COMPASS Placement Test or ACT with college-level scores.